-The compute\y function must load the nodal admittance matrix parameters at frequency omega radians/sec into the passed yPar array.
+The compute\y function must be defined for linear models.
+It loads the nodal admittance matrix parameters at frequency omega radians/sec into the passed yPar array.
 When frequency is zero, a value of 1 is passed to omega.
 This function can call ee\compute\y (described later) to use another element's admittance parameters.